huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 ## Troubleshooting

-If at some point your pings stop working between your linux vm and your delete the cable connecting R1 and the cloud together then reconnect
+If at some point your pings / connection stops working between your linux vm and your delete the cable connecting R1 and the cloud together then reconnect

 #### Azure